 - Migration and displacement

 - Co-benefits, mitigation and adaptation

 - Developing setting specific responses

 Teaching and learning methods

 This online course unit includes text provided by the tutors and required and additional reading of articles, policies and media publications.
 It includes reflective study tasks, and topic-based discussions hosted on Blackboard.
-There is a graded, mid-term assessment and a final graded, written assignment.
+There is a final graded, written assignment.

 Material provided will be diverse in nature, reflecting the wealth of information, and misinformation available.
 Peer-reviewed publications will be highlighted, and key publications from international research and conferences (such as Intergovernmental Panel on Climate Change) in the context of both science and international politics.
 Media articles and videos will also be included to demonstrate the misrepresentation of science in the context of climate change.
 Students will be encouraged to research and explore independently.